 Jets Afterburner mode supports deploying your Rails app requiring little changes to your code.
+This is an experimental feature.

 How It Works